Frequently Asked Questions

 We can print from digital files, TIFFs, PSDs or JPEGs but not from raw camera files or PDFs.

-You can supply us with original prints, paintings, negatives or transparencies.
+You can supply us with either original prints or paintings.
 All material supplied must be copyright free, for example we cannot reproduce images from books without the written consent of the publisher.
-Original prints and paintings have to be photographed or scanned first and negatives and transparencies scanned.
+Original prints and paintings have to be photographed or scanned first.

 If you’re unsure or need help, please call us on 0208 858 3076 or email us with your query.